galyfray/Vo-Table-Reader/README.md

 - check if the use of the `xmlns`, `xmlns:xsi` and `xsi:schemaLocation` is relevant.
 - create test files
 - create benchmarks
-- read the [specification](http://cdsweb.u-strasbg.fr/doc-cds/VOTable/) to ensure that everything is OK
+- read the [specification](http://cdsweb.u-strasbg.fr/doc-cds/VOTable/) to ensure that everything is correctly supported
+- support different text encoding